-• All cafeteria purchases are to be prepaid before meal service begins.
-Deposits into lunch accounts can be made by either submitting on-line payments through the online payment program or with cash or check.
-On-line payment instructions and the portal are located on our website, www.nmcs.k12.in.us, under the parent section.
-Cash or checks can be sent to school with your child in an envelope labeled lunch.

-• A student may charge up to 10 meals maximum (one charge per meal) as long as they establish and maintain a good credit history of making payments on their food service accounts.

-• A student who has charged a meal may not charge or purchase "a la carte" item(s), including extra main entrees at both breakfast and lunch.

-• The Food Service Manager or other school personnel will coordinate communications with the parent(s)/guardian(s) to resolve the matter of unpaid charges.
+- All cafeteria purchases are to be prepaid before meal service begins.
+Deposits into lunch accounts can be made by either submitting on-line payments through Revtrak or with cash or check.
+On-line payment instructions and the portal to Revtrak are located on our website, www.nmcs.k12.in.us, under the parents section.
+Cash or checks can be sent to school with your child in an envelope labeled lunch. - A student may charge up to 10 meals maximum (one charge per meal) as long as they establish and maintain a good credit history of making payments on their food service accounts. - A student who has charged a meal may not charge or purchase "a la carte" item(s), including extra main entrees at both breakfast and lunch. - Schools may deny a meal to a student who pays reduced or full price and who does not provide the required payment for that meal.
+However if the student who pays reduced or full price has enough money in hand for a meal that day, they will not be denied a meal. - The Food Service Manager or other school personnel will coordinate communications with the parent(s)/guardian(s) to resolve the matter of unpaid charges.
 The automated call system will notify parents every week of any outstanding negative balance in the student's lunch/meal account.
-The Food Service Manager will also send home letters each week to parents of students who carry negative balances.

-• The Food Service Director works with the building principal when a student reaches the maximum unpaid limit to notify parent(s) or guardian(s) that an alternative meal will be given until the balance is paid in full.

-• If a student repeatedly comes to school with no lunch and no money, food service employees must report this to the building principal as this may be a sign of abuse or neglect and the proper authorities should be contacted.

-• If food services staff suspects that a student may be abusing this policy, written notice will be provided to the parent(s)/guardian(s) that if he/she continues to abuse this policy, the privilege of charging meals will be refused.

-• All accounts must be settled.
+The Food Service Manager will also send home letters each week to parents of students who carry negative balances. - The Food Service Director with work with the building principal when a student reaches the maximum unpaid limit to notify parent(s) or guardian(s) that an alternative meal will be given until the balance is paid in full. - If a student repeatedly comes to school with no lunch and no money, food service employees must report this to the building principal as this may be a sign of abuse or neglect and the proper authorities should be contacted. - If food services staff suspects that a student may be abusing this policy, written notice will be provided to the parent(s)/guardian(s) that if he/she continues to abuse this policy, the privilege of charging meals will be refused. - All accounts must be settled.
 Negative balances not paid in full will force the Corporation to take action to collect unpaid funds by means of collection agencies, small claims court, or any other legal method deemed necessary by the Corporation.

-• A staff member may charge up to \$16.25 as long as they establish and maintain a good credit history of making payments on their food service accounts.
-If a staff member exceeds this amount no purchases will be allowed until it is paid in full.

-• Lunch account balances of students who graduate or withdraw from the Corporation that are positive will be handled in one of the following manners: If siblings remain in our district the positive balance will be transferred equally to the siblings.

-• If the balance is \$10 or less it will be moved to a lunch donation account to help offset the cost of lunches for students.
-School administration will determine those who are unable to pay in full unless a notice is received by mail within 10 days requesting a refund.

-• If the balance is more than \$10 a refund will be issued.
+- A staff member may charge up to \$16.25 as long as they establish and maintain a good credit history of making payments on their food service accounts.
+If a staff member exceeds this amount no purchases will be allowed until it is paid in full. - Lunch account balances of students who graduate or withdraw from the Corporation that are positive will be handled in one of the following manners: - If siblings remain in our district the positive balance will be transferred equally to the siblings. - If the balance is \$10 or less it will be moved to a lunch donation account to help offset the cost of lunches for students school administration determine are unable to pay in full unless a notice is received by mail within 10 days requesting a refund. - o If the balance is more than \$10 a refund will be issued.